zacharygriffee/bring-your-own-storage-utilities/docs/deploy-api.md

 <dt><a href="#rollupFromSourcePlugin">rollupFromSourcePlugin(source, config)</a></dt>
 <dd><p>Rollup scripts from a drive source that has <code>get</code> and <code>readdir</code> function.</p>
 <p>Does not currently support code splitting which is something I am very adamant to support.</p>
+<p>if config.asOutput=true and the source supports metadata e.g. source.put(key, value, { metadata })
+result information of the bundle will be added there.</p>
 </dd>
 <dt><a href="#rollupReplaceThesePlugin">rollupReplaceThesePlugin(globBook)</a> ⇒ <code>string</code> | <code>Object</code></dt>
 <dd><p>Will replace keys with ids.</p>